mnako/letters/README.md

 You can configure the parser to parse all, some, or none bodies, and files using functional filters.

-A functional body or file filter is a function that takes the Content-Type header of the part and returns true or false.
-Only bodies and files for which the filter returns true will be parsed.
+A **functional body filter** is a function that takes the Content-Type header of the part and returns true or false.
+Only bodies for which the filter returns true will be parsed.
 Parts for which the filter returned false, will be skipped.

+Similar to the body filter, a **functional file filter** is a function that takes the Content-Type and Content-Disposition headers of the part and returns true or false.
+Only files for which the filter returns true will be parsed.
+Files for which the filter returned false, will be skipped.

 For example, if you do not want to parse any files, you can configure the Email Parser with a file filter that always returns false.
 For convenience,